Staphylococcus aureus is primarily known for causing which type of infection?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

 Staphylococcus aureus is primarily recognized for causing skin infections.
-This bacterium is commonly found on the skin and in the nasal passages of healthy individuals and can lead to conditions such as boils, impetigo, cellulitis, and abscesses when it enters through cuts or breaks in the skin.
-While it can also cause food poisoning due to enterotoxins it produces, skin infections are the hallmark illnesses associated with this pathogen.
+This bacterium is commonly found on the skin and in the nasal passages of many healthy individuals without causing harm.
+However, when it enters the body through cuts or abrasions, it can lead to various skin infections, including boils, abscesses, cellulitis, and impetigo.

 Subscribe